 Dr. Max Powers Side Effects

-Of these two methods, I feel weight loss has the greatest impact for long term elevation of testosterone levels.
 Gaining weight is associated with lower testosterone levels.
 Weight loss should be slow and gradual.
 Reduce calorie intake by 250-500 calories per day should be sufficient for many people.
 There is no best diet.
 Any lower calorie eating plan you can follow will be best for you.

 Exercise does raise testosterone but the effect seems to be short term, maybe lasting a few minutes to an hour or so.
 That doesn't mean it's useless because testosterone – even a short increase – might activate various genes that have a wide range of positive effects.

-While I feel more research should be done on this topic, at least one study has noted that the time of day one works out does not alter overall testosterone levels throughout the day.
+At least one study has noted that the time of day one works out does not alter overall testosterone levels throughout the day.
 Regardless of when testosterone level is highest, I say workout when you can and don't worry about this.

-Regarding the order of exercise – is it better to do strength training first or cardio first – some research finds performing aerobic exercise before strength training might lead to a longer elevation of testosterone levels.
+Is it better to do strength training first or cardio first – some research finds performing aerobic exercise before strength training might lead to a longer elevation of testosterone levels.
 More research is needed.

 Does It Work?